bhargavpatel431997/Adit-Result-Analysis/README.md

 # Adit-Result-Analysis
 ## Introudction
-- This project is MVC 5 .NET framework project purpose is to automatically management of student result data and to perform analysis per semester for perticular department.
+- This project is MVC 5 .NET framework project purpose is to automatic management of student result data and to perform analysis per semester for perticular department.

 ## File and Folder Description
 ### Main files and folders of project